liolok/blog-hexo/source/_posts/2019-12-en/Run-a-Mastodon-Server-on-Arch-Linux-VPS.md

 Then the database and pre-compile work, latter would take longer.
 Finally I config the admin account information, and get the default password generated.

-Up to now, everything is ready, start the mastodon services, and the website becomes available.
+Up to now, everything is ready.
+Start the mastodon services, and the website becomes available.

 ```shell
 # systemctl enable --now mastodon.target